Belmont House, Shetland

-Belmont House is a neo-classical Georgian country house estate on the island of Unst, the most northerly of the Shetland Islands, United Kingdom.
+Belmont House (/scz/ BEL-mənt-HOOSS) is a neo-classical Georgian country house estate on the island of Unst, the most northerly of the Shetland Islands, United Kingdom.
 It was constructed in 1775 by Shetland landowner Thomas Mouat of Garth who was a local Shetlander.
 The Estate has been described as "possibly the most ambitious, least-altered classical mansion in the Northern Isles."
 The house was restored from a derelict state between 1996 and 2010 by the community and local interest groups and Trust.

 Belmont House is protected as a category A listed building, and the grounds are included on the Inventory of Gardens and Designed Landscapes in Scotland, the national listing of significant gardens.

 Gardens

 Walled gardens are laid out to the south of the house.
 These were originally restored by The Belmont Trust with walls restored and trees and shrubs planted and miantained and added to by the owners (Wilsons) with British species of Roses and Fruit Trees.